 Alex passed by the Gray's compartment with barely a glance inside.
 She marched up the rest of the distance, all the way to the front of the train, to the very first compartment, and opened the door.
 It was empty.
 The others had to be running late.
 She parked her trunk under one of the benches, fished out a book from the pocket of her standard black Hogwarts robes, and had just gotten into a nice flow when the door slid open with a noticeable swish.

 "So you are here."
 Draco Malfoy stood in the door way looking smug.
 "I hoped you'd know how to choose friends wisely, although…" his gaze roved over her clothes. "…Maybe your father just didn't tell you what sitting here means."

 And so it begins, Alex thought.
 She looked up from her book and sneered.
 It was a good sneer.
-She'd been practicing all summer.
+She'd been practising all summer.
 "Are you going to stand there posturing all day or are you going to sit down?"

 Draco looked momentarily stunned before he narrowed his eyes.
 "This is my compartment, Black.
 You don't order me around in here."

 "I will sit when I decide I will."
 He threw her a look that suggested she was less than the shit on the bottom of his boot.
 "You don't have your daddy to protect you here, Black.
 I should have known better than to think you'd know how to behave around your—"